Sunday, April 17, 2016 by: L.J. Devon, Staff Writer

 California headed down a dangerous, destructive path

-The emergence of California's physician-assisted suicide bill and the recent passage of the state's forced
+The emergence of California's physician-assisted suicide bill and the recent passage of the state's forcedvaccination law raise many questions.
+Is mandatory euthanasia coming to California in the near future?

 The state is headed down a very dangerous, destructive path as the state continues to abandon patients'